 THE GOLDEN STATE MANUFACTURED HOME OWNERS LEAGUE (GSMOL)

 This organization advocates for the rights of tenants, and it is well organized with skilled members serving in a variety of capacities which benefit manufactured home park tenants.
 The GSMOL maintains an effective lobbying effort to ensure that tenant rights that may be impacted by legislation are protected.
 Every member receives a bulletin informing them of pending legislation or HCD rule changes.
-Numerous insurance benefits are available to members.
-Refer to this page for more information.

 California offers an inviting manufactured home living environment.
 As with any state, purchasers contemplating installing a manufactured home in California would be best served by understanding how the laws, codes, and regulations will affect their lives.
 There is no need to worry about the quality of a manufactured home since California has some of the strongest procedures in place to deal with quality issues.